Wandtket/Media-Relay-Releases/README.md

 ### From a `.deb` package (Debian / Ubuntu / Raspberry Pi OS)

-Download the `.deb` file for your architecture, right click and press 'Package Install'
+Download the `.deb` file for your architecture, right click and press `Package Install`

 or install it with `apt`: